 Let’s check out the Instagram engagement data

 To test this, we selected 30 luxury fashion brands at random, with between 50,000 and 8 million followers.
 15 of these brands follow no other profiles on Instagram – the NO group, and 15 of them follow more than 300 (a ‘normal’ volume for a luxury brand) – the YES group.
+All of this data was taken before the degradation of the Instagram API in April 2018, which has since made a study of this nature impossible.

 Firstly, to confirm that our data is suitable for analysis, we checked that there were no huge differences in the followerships of the NO and YES groups.
 In simple terms, the analysis of difference between the 2 groups should not be affected by differences of brand size on Instagram – which we know affects engagement – in order to move forward with further analysis.
 A simple test showed that there was no difference between our groups of data.